Polson Logging Co. 2: Revenue service

 The Saginaw Timber Company was formed in 1908, and its purpose was to operate logging trains through forests along the Chehalis River in the state of Washington.
 Initially, the company used geared Shay and Climax engines to pull the trains.
 However, Saginaw Timber decided they needed a larger and more conventional engine with greater power and speed to handle their logging loads.
-Hence, in December 1912, the Baldwin Locomotive Works of Philadelphia, Pennsylvania constructed a brand new 2-8-2 Mikado for Saginaw Timber, which was No. 2.
+Hence, in December 1912, the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania constructed a brand new 2-8-2 Mikado for Saginaw Timber, which was No. 2.
 It was designed with four flangeless center drivers, in order for it to negotiate with tight 30-degree curves, and it was built as an oil burner, in order to prevent forest fires normally caused by coal ash.
 No. 2 had a design flaw on the equalising beams between the rear trailing axle and the drivers, which were prone to breaking.
 This flaw was later fixed, when the beams were modified with thicker materials.
 Once No. 2 was delivered to Washington, Saginaw Timber put the locomotive into use on pulling their logging trains on the company's 40 mile route.

 In 1924, Saginaw Timber agreed to trade No. 2 for a larger steam engine with the North Western Lumber Company, and No. 2 was subsequently moved to North Western Lumber's location in Hoquiam, Washington.
 From there, No. 2 was reassigned to pull the North Western's logging trains in and out of Hoquiam until 1939.
 That year, the Polson Logging Company, which also ran out of Hoquiam, struck a deal with North Western Lumber, and despite their financial struggle from the Great Depression, Polson succeeded to purchase No. 2.
 The Polson Company already owned two other mikado engines that were based on No. 2's design, Nos.
 70 and 101, but they didn’t perform as well as No. 2 did.
 No. 2 was reassigned again to take logs from New London, a logging area that earned the nickname Log City, to the company's lumber mills in Hoquiam.
 In 1948, the Polson Logging Company was bought out by Rayonier Incorporated, which inherited Polson's steam engines.
 Rayonier continued to use the engines to pull logging trains, until the early 1960s.
 By which time, diesel engines have replaced steam power in most commercial railroads, and most logging companies in the Pacific Northwest have switched to shipping logs by truck.